firubi/dotfiles/README.md

 Make sure to import the EPWINGS and optionally the stylesheet to fit with KDE Plasma's Breeze theme (straight up used ChatGPT).

 2. For nVidia users, install the drivers: https://en.opensuse.org/SDB:NVIDIA_drivers.
 Run `sudo zypper addrepo --refresh https://download.nvidia.com/opensuse/tumbleweed NVIDIA` and then `sudo zypper install-new-recommends --repo NVIDIA`
 3. Let's set up the gaming.
 Run `sudo zypper in --no-recommends steam lutris wine` and make sure everything works (run a game).
-Also install Ryujinx (among other emulators), osu!lazer, Prism Launcher and also ProtonUp-Qt for proton-ge
+Also install Ryujinx (among other emulators), osu!lazer, Prism Launcher and also ProtonUp-Qt for proton-ge.
+EDIT: I have moved to the native Minecraft client and I now use Bottles instead of lutris.
 4. You'll also probably need gamemode and mangohud so run `sudo zypper in mangohud goverlay gamemode` if you want to be able to run gamemoderun and mangohud
 5. Make sure flatpak is installed and install KeePassXC and Anki
 6. Import database and Anki addons (found in SSD)
 7. Now install mpv (with yt-dlp) `sudo zypper in mpv` and import config
 8. Set up Kavita for Mangas: https://www.kavitareader.com/#downloads-v1-linux.
 You can create a shortcut too that launches the terminal (Kavita.desktop), however this requires konsole (it's just 3 packages anyway)
-9. Install other needed apps from flatpak like Obsidian (for medicine), qBittorrent, Discord/Vencord and possibly foobar2000 through WINE, and protonvpn-gui
+9. Install other needed apps from flatpak like Obsidian (for medicine), qBittorrent, Discord/Vencord and possibly foobar2000 through WINE

 #### Motion controls ####
 To get motion controls working on nintendo pro controllers / joy-cons, you'll need a few apps.
 Firstly you need joycond which is in the official repositories `sudo zypper in joycond`.
 Motion control works now, but for the pro controller it will be "sideways".
 To get it straight, you can use joycond-cemuhook (https://github.com/joaorb64/joycond-cemuhook).
 Clone it in a folder (for me ~/Downloads/gitclone) and then to execute `sudo python3 joycond-cemuhook/src/joycond_cemuhook`.
 I personally launch it by typing in gyro that is an alias for `sudo python3 ~/Downloads/gitclone/joycond-cemuhook/src/joycond_cemuhook`.